daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 - To reload the server after editing the config, use `sudo service shiny-server restart`.
 - When hosting an Rmarkdown file, name the file `index.rmd` and add `runtime: shiny` to the document's frontmatter.

-**Important!** If you look in the config file, you will see that by default, apps are ran as user "shiny".
-It's important to understand which user is running an app because things like file permissions and personal R libraries will be different for each user and it might cause you some headaches until you realize it's because the app should not be run as "shiny".
+**Important!** If you look in the config file, you will see that by default, apps are run as user `shiny`.
+It's important to understand which user is running an app because things like file permissions and personal R libraries will be different for each user and it might cause you some headaches (or many days of headaches in my experience) until you realize it's because the app should not be run as `shiny`.
 Just keep that in mind.

 The fact that apps run as the user `shiny` means that any package required in a shiny app needs to be either in the global library or in `shiny`'s library.
 [As I mentioned above](#user-libraries), you might need to install R packages in a special way to make sure the `shiny` user can access them.

 ## Step 8.1: Set up proper user permissions on Shiny Server {#shiny-user-perms}

 As I just mentioned, dealing with which user is running an app and user permissions can be a bit annoying.
-It took me a while to figure our how to set up the users in a way that works well for me, and this is the setup I came up with.
-I'm not saying it's necessarily the most correct way to work, but it works for me.
+It took me a very long time to figure our how to set up the users in a way that works well for me, and this is the setup I came up with.
+I'm not saying it's necessarily the most correct way to work, but it works for me and has worked for hundreds of others who have followed this article.
 Feel free to do the same.

-Currently, assuming you're logged in as user `dean`, when you create a folder in the Shiny Server folder, `dean` will be considered the only owner of that folder and nobody else (except `root`) will be able to write files there.
+Currently, assuming you're logged in as user `dean`, when you create a folder in the Shiny Server folder (`/srv/shiny-server/`), `dean` will be considered the only owner of that folder, and nobody else (except `root`) will be able to write files there.
 Why is this a problem?
-It means that if an app is trying to write a file to the filesystem, the app will crash because `shiny` user does not have those permissions.
+It means that if a Shiny app is trying to write a file to the filesystem, the app will crash because `shiny` user does not have those permissions!
 One option is to add `run_as dean;` to the shiny server config, but I don't like that because then when I want to see which user is using up the server's resources, I won't be able to differentiate between a shiny app running under my name vs me running R code myself.

 So my solution is to create a user group called `shiny-apps` and add both `dean` and `shiny` users to it.
-Then I'll make sure that the whole `/srv/shiny-server` folder has read+write permissions to the group.
+Then I'll make sure that the whole `/srv/shiny-server` folder has read+write permissions for this group.
 (Again, disclaimer: I'm not a sysadmin so I'm learning all this as I go.
 Don't treat this as a work of god).

 ~~~
 sudo groupadd shiny-apps